 When shopping, they are attracted to things that say “New”.

 When vacationing, people often try something different, something new, something that they have not done before because they don’t want to be associated with the “old ways.”

-I often hear people use the disclaimer, “Yeah, you’ve done it that way for a long time but what do you really know?
+When overhearing conversations, people often hear the disclaimer, “Yeah, you’ve done it that way for a long time but what do you know?
 Do you know the new things that have been going on?!”

-The problem is that, if we cut off the old, we will never have an appreciation from where we have come.
+The problem is that, if we cut off the old, we will never have an appreciation for where we have come from.
 Without that appreciation, we will not be able to find where we are going because we will lose our way.
 We will do so because we will not have the benefit of learning from the old.